hackclub/hackclub/workshops/backjack/README.md

    Pl_card_cont = rand() 11 % 1;

  ```
- Now we got to add this card inside the list of card for the player, to do that we use a special object use to add an element inside an vector called ` .push_back() ` including the element you want to add :
+ Now we got to add this card inside the list of card for the player, to do that we use a special object use to add an element inside a vector called ` .push_back() ` including the element you want to add :

  ```C++
  Pl_card_cont = rand() 11 % 1;
  player_card.push_back(Pl_card_cont);				/* place it here */

  ```
  What push back object does it add the element at the end of the list inside the vector.
-You want to learn more method to add element inside an vector check it out here ****
+You want to learn more method to add elements inside a vector check it out here ****

  now we also need to add this number inside the player card totals, to do that we will say ` Tl_Pl_card ` plus equal to ` Pl_card_cont ` this will automatically add it to the total :